destacks/core-ts/packages/server-cli-only/README.md

 # server-cli-only

-The `server-cli-only` package is designed to restrict the import of modules exclusively to Next.js server components or scripts running in a CLI environment.
-It builds on the `server-only` package used by Next.js on build-time.
+The `server-cli-only` package is designed to restrict the import of modules exclusively to React Server Components or scripts running on the CLI.

 ## Installation